On Basketball: Kyrie gets a new address, but Cavs win trade | New Country 923

 All the other parts, they will tell the story.

-There are many ways to claim victory in this deal.
+There are many ways to claim victory in the deal made Tuesday night .
 Kyrie Irving wanted his own team and got it, so he wins.
 Isaiah Thomas gets to play with LeBron James, so he wins.
 The Cavaliers got rid of a supposedly disgruntled star, so they won.
 The Celtics now won’t have to decide if Thomas is worth something like a $180 million deal next summer, so they won.
 It’s all semantics.

 But look past all that.